jmkuebler/auto-tst/README.md

 ... etc.
 ```

 We also provide a wrapper for `AutoGluonImagePredictor`.
-However, it seems that this should only be used
+However, it seems that this should not be used
-with large datasets and longer training times.
+with small datasets and small training times.

 ## References
 Jonas M. Kübler, Vincent Stimper, Simon Buchholz, Krikamol Muandet, Bernhard Schölkopf: "AutoML Two-Sample Test" (2022).